Student Success Week

 Peer Program scavenger hunt

-Whether you’ve been a part of peer programs on campus or not, Student Experience and Development (SEAD) team wants to invite you to join our Peer Program Scavenger Hunt for Student Success Week.
+Whether you’ve been a part of peer programs on campus or not, the Student Experience and Development (SEAD) team wants to invite you to join our Peer Program Scavenger Hunt for Student Success Week.

 This Scavenger Hunt will have you exploring five Student Affairs peer programs at different offices around the Fort Garry campus as you solve clues.